The business opportunity for home retrofit in the construction industry

 Join our delivery team today to lead the way in transforming Oxfordshire’s homes.
 Contact our Membership Development Manager, Michael Huth, on email@example.com to find out how.

-- Cosy Homes Oxfordshire is a one-stop home retrofit service connecting homeowners with skilled building professionals to deliver high quality retrofit work, under one seamless programme.
-We work with local (or willing to travel) building professionals to
+- Cosy Homes Oxfordshire is a one-stop home retrofit service connecting homeowners with skilled building professionals to deliver high-quality retrofit work, under one seamless programme.
+We work with building professionals, contracted as Retrofit

 - There’s huge opportunity in retrofit for the building and construction industry – here’s why The UK government has set a target committing to become a net zero carbon emissions economy by 2050, as recommended by the Committee on Climate